 Among other things, Hiya builds an ongoing database from user input.
 Here’s how that works: John registers with Hiya and submits his number, 719-111-1234.
 Hiya validates that John does own that number with the usual text-a-code routine.
 Now, if Phil uses a phone spoofing app and pretends to be John calling, another Hiya user will see “Suspected Scammer” in the caller ID field, rather than the faked digits.
 (Want more information about call spoofing?
 Check out our guide to spoofing phone numbers.)

 In addition, you can file reports on spam or scam numbers, and that information becomes available for all Hiya users.

 Hiya is available in a free version which is more than adequate for most users, or a premium edition for $1.25 a month.
 The main advantages of the premium edition are that it automatically blocks robocallers and spammers for you (instead of making you add them to your block list) and it also provides a higher level of access to information about spam and scam callers.

-Want some of these features for your landline phone?
-Check out this land-line robocall blocker from Amazon.
+(Want some of these features for your landline phone?
+Check out this land-line robocall blocker from Amazon.)